bryanvullo/IoT-tracking-example/README.md

 # Snowplow IoT Project
 ## Project Description
-We will be using a Raspberry Pi Pico W as the Microcontroller which will connect wirelessly and send off events to a data warehouse.
-This project shows how Snowplow can be used with IoT devices, specifically we've made a satisfaction meter which tracks environmental data along with the events triggered by users.
+We will be using a Raspberry Pi Pico W as the Microcontroller which will connect wirelessly and Snowplow will validate and send my events to my data warehouse.
+This project is a proof of concept showing you how Snowplow can be used to track data from IoT devices, specifically we've made a satisfaction meter which tracks environmental data along with the events triggered by users.

 For more information on this project's code or build check out the full [blog post](https://snowplowanalytics.com/blog/2022/08/12/the-missed-opportunity-of-behavioral-data-in-iot-snowplow/).